 Slade Letter 31

-I attended a performance through a proxy's account.
+A dead woman sang through a living man's mouth.
+She sang songs that don't exist in any archive.
+Kael.
 She is what you and I have been arguing about.
 She is the question in a body that isn't hers.

 Mercer Letter 33

+I know about the Ghost Singer.
 Her vocal patterns appear in 3% of my AI's output.
 My machine trained on her.
+My music contains her, the way the Collective's performances contain her.
 We are both channeling a dead woman.
+The difference is that the Collective knows it.

 The revelation that collapses the distance between them.
 Slade listens to a ghost.
 Mercer's machine learned from the same ghost.
 Both men are, in their own way, haunted.